djramdjram/djramdjram/README.md

 - 👋 Hi, I’m Ramdane
-- 👀 I’m interested in instamling and configuring Teampass for my company
+- 👀 I’m interested in installing and configuring Teampass for my company
 - 🌱 I’m currently learning ...
 .thanks for help